 Completed applications for the masters in counselor education are due by the last week in March.
 Only completed applications are reviewed by faculty.
 If you apply, it is the your responsibility to check on your materials and ensure they are received by the deadline.

-There are two parts to applying to our MS in Counselor Education program:
+There are three parts to applying to our MS in Counselor Education program:

-- Meet the requirements set by the UL Lafayette Graduate School.
-That includes completing the Grad School application and taking the General Test of the GRE.
+- Meet the academic requirements set by the UL Lafayette Graduate School and the Counselor Education's GRE requirements.
+That includes completing the Grad School application and submitting your official GRE test scores.

 - Submit the following materials directly to the counseling program: